Let Us Help You With Your Disability Discrimination Claim

 3. Proving Discrimination During Application/Interview Step

 In many cases, discrimination in the workplace happens before the person has even been offered the job.
 Unfortunately, those who have visible disabilities may often be the first to experience this discrimination.
-Many employment attorney for disability discrimination clients have stated that their clients will often experience discrimination during the application or interview step of the process.
+Many disability discrimination attorneys have stated that their clients will often experience discrimination during the application or interview step of the process.
 It should be noted then that employers are restricted from asking anyone about their past medical history within the application or during the interview.
 In addition, it is also illegal to ask the person to take a medical exam if they want to be considered for the job.
-A disability discrimination lawyer for the workplace would add to this by saying that it would be perfectly okay to ask the employer how the specific job being promoted would be handled with or without a disability.
+A disability discrimination attorney would add to this by saying that it would be perfectly okay to ask the employer how the specific job being promoted would be handled with or without a disability.

 4. Proving Lack of Proper Accommodations